mbheinen/bpa-ipf-tsp/docs/basic/overview.rst

 ********
 Overview
 ********
-You can interact with IPF using the command line tools (``bpf``, ``ipfbat``, ``ipfcut``, etc.), the ``libcflow`` C API, or the `Motif X Window`_ GUI.
+You can interact with IPF using the :ref:`command-line-tools` (``bpf``, ``ipfbat``, ``ipfcut``, etc.), the :ref:`x-window-graphical-interface` or the :ref:`libcflow-c-library`.
 Many of the functions and features of the command line tools are available through specially designed GUI features.
-The GUI simplifies creating network data, running the base case solutions, and graphically visualizing the network diagrams but is rather dated and in need of a refresh.
-For this reason, many users will likely prefer the command line tools.
+The GUI simplifies creating network data, running the base case solutions, and graphically visualizing the network diagrams.

 IPF Interaction Model
 =====================
 The conceptual model of IPF is quite simple.
 You load power system network data into IPF; the IPF solution "engine" performs the calculations for the solution, and then outputs this solution data.

 IPF offers different approaches to accomplish power system solutions.
 Their style of interaction and processing are quite different.